csbubel/js-crash-course/README.md

 # JavaScript Crash Course

-This repository is meant to teach the essential language features of JavaScript by developing a mock chat application from scratch - no libraries, except Jasmine (assuming your browser supports all ES2015 features).
+This repository is meant to teach the essential language features of JavaScript by developing a mock chat application from scratch - no libraries (assuming your browser supports all ES2015/ES6 features), except Jasmine.

 ### How does this crash course work?